-remotely.
-If it is red, was administered remotely.
-If it is red, was not entry Level Summed Score is below the benchmark.
+(ID): Identified by PALS for 2.5 hours of additional instruction per week indicates that at least one task was administered remotely.
+If it is red, the Entry Level Summed Score is below the benchmark.

-indicates that the student either: 1) fell below the Entry Level Summed Score Benchmark, or 2) remains in from the previous screening window if assessed remotely.
-A student with the 10 or RA designation must receive 2.5 hours of literacy intervention per week during the upcoming school year until he/she is no longer (ii) or RA.
+indicates that the student either: 1) fell below the Entry Level Summed Score Benchmark, or 2) remains IP from the previous screening window if assessed remotely.
+A student with the in or RA designation must receive 2.5 hours of literacy intervention per week during the upcoming school year until he/she is no longer in or RA.

 The numbers in parentheses represent task benchmarks.
-The number in the gray column indicates the maximum score for that task.
+A score below a task benchmark indicates that targeted instruction is critical.
+The number in the right column indicates the maximum score for that task.